greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container_using.html.md

 When Greenplum Database runs a PL/Container UDF, Query Executer \(QE\) processes start Docker containers and reuse them as needed.
 After a certain amount of idle time, a QE process quits and destroys its Docker containers.
 You can control the amount of idle time with the Greenplum Database server configuration parameter [gp\_vmem\_idle\_resource\_timeout](../ref_guide/config_params/guc-list.html).
 Controlling the idle time might help with Docker container reuse and avoid the overhead of creating and starting a Docker container.

-**Warning:** Changing `gp_vmem_idle_resource_timeout` value, might affect performance due to resource issues.
+> **Caution** Changing `gp_vmem_idle_resource_timeout` value, might affect performance due to resource issues.
 The parameter also controls the freeing of Greenplum Database resources other than Docker containers.

 ### <a id="function_examples"></a>Basic Function Examples